 Perhaps this entry will shed some light into the lost manor.
 "By this time there had probably been an infeudation in favour of the Halsall family.
 In 1346, the fourth part of a knight's fee in Argar Meols was held by Otes de Halsall; he rendered 10s [(shillings)], but it was stated that the place 'had been annihilated by the sea and there was no habitation there.'
 From an inquisition taken in 1404, it appears that the manors of Argar Meols and Birkdale had been held by Otes' father, Gilbert, so that the transfer from the old lords to the new must have taken place about 1320. "

 Early History of the Hallsyle family

-Another 273 words (20 lines of text) covering the years 1548 and 1599 are included under the topic Early Hallsyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hallsyle research.
+Another 157 words (11 lines of text) covering the years 1548 and 1599 are included under the topic Early Hallsyle History in all our PDF Extended History products and printed products wherever possible.

 Hallsyle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Hallsyle are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Hallsyle include Hallsall, Halsall, Halshall, Hawshall, Halsell, Hallsell and many more.

 Early Notables of the Hallsyle family (pre 1700)